yousaf1951/yousaf1951/README.md

 - 👋 Hi, I’m Yousaf
-- 👀 I’m interested in machine learning especially in computer vision and natural language processing
+- 👀 I’m interested in LLM especially in natural language processing
-- 🌱 I’m currently learning how nlp and computer vision could be used for documents processing & understanding
+- 🌱 I’m working on LLM to process Speech & un-structured data
-- 💞️ I’m looking to collaborate on document AI
+- 💞️ I’m looking to collaborate on cognative analayis & search on structured & unstructured data
 - 📫 How to reach me email me at yousaf1951@gmail.com

 <!---